TO UNPACK...(AND UTILIZE)

 Although documents clearly point to the discrepancy between American democracy and black inequality, some of these materials are invariably dense.
-The public needed to comprehend these documents to critically understand the current status of African Americans in the United States.
+The public needs to comprehend these documents in order to critically understand the current status of African Americans in the United States.
 Thus, the website had to be more than a digital archive.
-This is why it also includes teacher suggestions, links to other CORE related history, and mapping programs that diagram economic and social inequality into a visual narrative that most people can easily interpret.
+Harambee City website facilitates added learning via teacher suggestions, links to other CORE related history, and mapping programs that diagram economic and social inequality into a visual narrative that most people can easily interpret.

-The lesson guidelines simplify complicated subject matter through interactive projects and questions.
+The lessons simplify complicated subject matter through interactive projects and questions.
 These activities take students through the complex processes involved in decision making and strategy during the freedom movement.
-Students should be able to correlate racial and income disparity via geo-spatial analysis, evaluate primary sources, scrutinize abstract representations, and formulate an interpretative framework for understanding rhetoric and images from the black power period.
+Students should be able to correlate racial and income disparity via geo-spatial analysis, conduct primary source evaluation, scrutinize abstract representations, and formulate interpretative frameworks to understand the rhetoric and images of the black power period.
 Lesson plans will also help participants listen and engage generational, gendered, and/or racial life experiences that reveal diverse perspectives about American History.
 Learning outcomes include: critical thinking, observation, empathy, analysis, and tactical assessment.

 As such, Harambee City is an apparatus for historical production and an application tool.
 It is designed to help viewers use the information and digital platforms as a prototype for discerning the levers of power and thinking about civic engagement, freedom struggle, and economic development.